 User acceptance testing (UAT) is fundamental to digital product design and development.
 From features of SaaS products through to mobile apps and websites, all digital properties need to undergo UAT at some point during their development, launch and maintenance stages.

 Throughout user acceptance testing, it’s critical to accurately capture honest and transparent feedback from your testers.
 In order for your testers to give you the best feedback they can, they need to be equipped with the correct user acceptance testing tools, and that’s where Userback comes in.
-Here’s a quick rundown of the world of UAT, best practices you can’t ignore, and an explanation of where we fit in.
+Here’s a quick rundown of the world of UAT, best practices you can’t ignore, and an explanation of where we fit in as your UAT testing tool.

 To put it simply, user acceptance testing is just making sure your product is fit for purpose.
 If your product can’t be used by your target audience, it’s unlikely to serve their needs as effectively as it otherwise could.